dustin10/VichUploaderBundle/docs/usage.md

 }
 ```

-⚠️ Don't forget to add to your config `config/packages/vich_uploader.yaml`:
+⚠️ Don't forget to add to your config (in `config/packages/vich_uploader.yaml` if VichUploaderBundle has been installed with Symfony Flex):

 ```yaml
 vich_uploader: